rikedyp/APLCourse/docs/Array-model.md

 ```

 !!!
 Warning "Version Warning"
 	The rank operator `⍤` is not available in version 12.1.
+A compatible APL model of the operator which can be used (but might not provide the best performance) is provided at the end of this chapter.
 	The glyph `⍤` is not available in Dyalog Classic.
 Rank is instead represented by `⎕U2364`.

 	`_Rank_←{⍺←⊢ ⋄ ⍺(⍺⍺ ⎕U2364 ⍵⍵)⍵}`